Approximately 1,250 students served every year

 9. ASL Placement Test

 Every transfer student and prospective ASL student who has ASL knowledge will be required to schedule ASL Placement Test and because of the unique nature of our curriculum, only select course work can be considered for transfer credit for interpreting courses.
-Eligibility will be evaluated on a course-by-course basis during the placement test.

 10. ASL Course Challenge Exam